elliel123/The-Samsung-Galaxy-Index/README.md

 - To convert it to CAD, I used the conversion the original authors used, as they had data on what it cost in Canada.
 Then I just applied that fraction to each value to get the Canadian cost at the time the data was collected.

 ### 3. Applying local taxes
-To apply local tax rates, I used the cite https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates to find the tax rate of each country.
+To apply local tax rates, I used the website https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates to find the tax rate of each country.
 Oftentimes there are numerous different tax rates per country, so I took the lowest tax rate under the assumption that someone would want to purchase the phone in the area of the country that has the lowest tax.
-I then put those in an array, added it as a column to the cleaned table, then multiplied the tax column to both the local prices, and the canadian prices.
-I kept those as seperate columns labeled "Local Prices with Tax" and "Canadian Prices with Tax).
+I then put those in an array, added it as a column to the cleaned table, then multiplied the tax column to both the local prices and the canadian prices.
+I kept those as seperate columns labeled "Local Prices with Tax" and "Canadian Prices with Tax.

 ### 4. Displaying the currencies by currency code